-Echeveria 'Galaxy Blue' is a succulent plant with a stunning, icy blue rosette of large, wavy leaves.
-It has a broad, open form, reaching up to 8 inches (20 cm) in diameter, but staying low to the ground.
-It offsets freely and produces yellow, bell-shaped flowers each spring.
+Echeveria 'Galaxy Blue' is a succulent plant that forms stunning icy blue rosettes of large wavy leaves.
+The rosettes have a broad, open form, reaching up to 8 inches (20 cm) in diameter but staying low to the ground.
+They offset freely and produce yellow bell-shaped flowers each spring.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 Finally, as with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.

 Most Echeverias can be easily propagated from leaf cuttings, although some are better from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in potting soil for succulents and cover the dish until the new plant sprouts.

 Learn more at How to Grow and Care for Echeveria.

 This species is a patented succulent developed by Altman Plants.